adamsilver/fdpb/02-Checkout.md

 In this situation it's vital that we put the most common choice first, which in this case we have assumed to be the cheapest.

-What we should never do, is automically select the more expensive and least common option.
+What we should never do, is automically select the most expensive and least common option.

-### Why not use a `select` box?

-Historically, designers like using the `select` box because it is compact and takes up little space on screen.
-But it's one of the least friendly form controls[^ive repeated this in the next chapter urgh, sort out] at our disposal.
-Here's why:

-1. They have little hierarchy control.
-2. Browsers and devices don't enlarge the options.
-3. They can't be styled very easily cross-browser.
-4. They hide information behind an unnecessary extra click.
-5. They are not searchable.
-At least not easily searchable.
-6. They are taxing to scroll through and select.

-Radio buttons don't suffer from the above problems.

 ## Payment